 5. Apply cold therapy

-“Cryofreeze and cryotherapy are good after a workout because it reduces the inflammation of your entire body by restricting swelling.
+“Cryofreeze and cryotherapy are good after a workout because they reduce the inflammation of your entire body by restricting swelling.
 The fascia is right below your skin.
 The last thing that you want is to be inflamed.
 So the coolness can help with inflammation,” explains Black.

 Black’s suggestion: If you don’t have access to a cryotherapy tank, use a cold compress for 10 minutes, and then remove it for at least 15 minutes.
 She says that you can repeat this until you begin to find relief.